-College E-mail, My Pulse Portal, & Blackboard Learn
+College E-mail, MyPortal, & Blackboard Learn

-Students are issued a Trinity College e-mail and My Pulse account upon acceptance into the nursing program.
+Students are issued a Trinity College e-mail and MyPortal account upon acceptance into the nursing program.
 Students are required to use these electronic services to facilitate communication with faculty and staff at the College.
-Students will also be required to provide a Gmail account for Google Drive access.
 College email is to be checked on a daily basis when classes are in session.
 Nursing courses also use the Blackboard Learn System, which uses the College email address as the username.